gwannon/ideasRoleras/Bandageless/02System.md

 When things get tough, you can try calling on the ancient gods of Egypt and roll a **d12** instead of a roll at your current skill rank.

-Once you spend the prayer to your patron deity, you can't use it again until you **reapply your bandages**.
+Once you spend the prayer to your patron deity, you can not use it again until you **reapply your bandages**.

 ### Degradation (Stress)